vand3rlinden/vand3rlinden.github.io/content/post/arc-explained.md

 ## To summarize
 ARC ensures that email authentication results are preserved as messages pass through multiple hops, such as forwarding services and other intermediate services.
+The success of ARC really depends on email receivers trusting each other by applying the protocol.

 ## Reference
 - [ARC Specifications](https://arc-spec.org/)